Poppy goddess

 The name poppy goddess is often used for a famous example of a distinctive type of large female terracotta figurine in Minoan art, presumably representing a goddess, but not thought to be cult images, rather votive offerings.
-It was discovered in a sanctuary of the Post-palace period (LM III, 1400–1100 BC) at Gazi, Crete, and is now is in the Heraklion Archaeological Museum.
+It was discovered in a sanctuary of the Post-palace period (LM III, 1400–1100 BC) at Gazi, Crete, and is now in the Heraklion Archaeological Museum.

 The name comes from the shape of the terminals of opium poppy seedheads rising from the diadem on the head.
 Other figures have different ornaments to the head, including many birds, and the Horns of Consecration symbol.
 They have a round "skirt", shaped like a vessel, and formed on the potter's wheel, after which the upper body was hand-formed while the clay was still malleable.
 Some have feet peeping out from under their skirt.
 They always have raised hands, normally with palms pointing sideways or out, and there is often a hole at the top of the head, perhaps to help firing, while the openings at the ears may be intended to suggest readiness to hear prayers.
 Most are unpainted.
 They relate to other, less stylized, types of Minoan clay goddess figures.

 In this period, Mycenean influence particularly on art was strong over the island, showing that Crete had become little more than a province of the Mycenean world after the Mycenean invasion in 1450 BC.
 Minoan pottery figurines were found in public sanctuaries, not only in palace-sanctuaries, as is usual in earlier periods.
 Clay figurines of the goddess with raised hands also were found in the shrine of double axes in Knossos, in Gournia, in Myrtos, and also in the sanctuaries of Gortys and Prinias.
 On the heads of the figures there are various religious symbols, such as horns of consecration, diadems, birds, and the seeds of opium poppies.
 The female figure known popularly as the poppy goddess is perhaps a representation of the goddess as the bringer of sleep or death.

 The figurines found at Gazi, which are larger than any previously produced on Minoan Crete, are rendered in an extremely stylized manner.
 The bodies are rigid, the skirts simple cylinders, and the poses stereotyped.